 This plays over the opening credits of the 1977 movie Saturday Night Fever

 while John Travolta struts through the streets of New York City.
-The movie has come to represent the disco era, and has made this the song most associated with disco.
+The movie has come to represent the disco era, and has made "Stayin' Alive" one of the songs most associated with disco.
 The Bee Gees had been singing in a high-falsetto style since their 1975 hit "Jive Talkin'

 ," which was also on the soundtrack, but they were very popular as a vocal harmony group in the late '60s and early '70s.
 Their contributions to Saturday Night Fever